Location

 Note

-or is often valued as \n, which additionally returns the carriage tocolumn 0, and, depending on your terminal emulator, may also destroy any characters to end of line.
+move_down() (no arguments) is often valued as \\n, which additionally returns the carriage to column 0 in the default terminal mode, (when not in Terminal.raw or Terminal.cbreak), and, depending on your terminal emulator, may also destroy remaining characters at current location to the end of the line.

 Position cursor 1 or x column cells left of the current position.